MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/moverecord-method-ado.md

 For files moved using the Internet Publishing Provider, this method updates all hypertext links in files being moved unless otherwise specified by *Options*.
 This method fails if *Destination* identifies an existing object (for example, a file or directory), unless **adMoveOverWrite** is specified.

 > [!NOTE]
-> <P>Use the <STRONG>adMoveOverWrite</STRONG> option judiciously.
-For example, specifying this option when moving a file to a directory will delete the directory and replace it with the file.</P>
+> Use the **adMoveOverWrite** option judiciously.
+For example, specifying this option when moving a file to a directory will delete the directory and replace it with the file.

 Certain attributes of the **Record** object, such as the [ParentURL](parenturl-property-ado.md) property, will not be updated after this operation completes.
 Refresh the **Record** object's properties by closing the **Record**, then re-opening it with the URL of the location where the file or directory was moved.

 If this **Record** was obtained from a [Recordset](recordset-object-ado.md), the new location of the moved file or directory will not be reflected immediately in the **Recordset**.
 Refresh the **Recordset** by closing and re-opening it.

 > [!NOTE]
 > URLs using the http scheme will automatically invoke the [Microsoft OLE DB Provider for Internet Publishing](microsoft-ole-db-provider-for-internet-publishing.md).
 For more information, see [Absolute and relative URLs](absolute-and-relative-urls.md).